KoZeuh/kOffDuty/README.md

-# kOffDuty
+This gamemode is made by me for my introduction to C# and its learning.

-kOffDuty is an military gamemode for FiveM in C#
+Soon, its progress will be shared with you.